Explore MSU's American Indian Hall

 Welcome to American Indian Hall at Montana State University!

-From its eagle-feather roof to furniture made by MSU students from trees harvested on site, there’s no shortage of things to engage visitors and students alike at MSU’s American Indian Hall.
+From its eagle-feather roof to furniture made by students from timber harvested on site, there’s no shortage of things to engage those who enter MSU’s American Indian Hall.
 Explore the features below to see what makes this extraordinary building unique.

 The Eastern Door

 According to Native beliefs, the East is associated with enlightenment and new beginnings.
 It is appropriate that the American Indian Hall stands on the East Door to campus as this is a place of honor.
 Traditionally, villages opened to the East and visitors to our camp circles entered from that direction.
 Thus, the American Indian Hall welcomes our guests to campus on behalf of Montana State University.

 Just as three great rivers define this area of Montana, blue-stained concrete flooring in American Indian Hall represents the Gallatin, Madison and Jefferson rivers and their confluence at the headwaters of the Missouri River.
 The Gallatin River leads visitors into the building from the eastern door and the rivers merge in the Great Hall to form a representative Missouri River.

 The American Indian Hall is surrounded by Indigenous gardens composed of medicinal, ceremonial and edible plants that provide a learning landscape.
 Among the plants found in the gardens are foods that the peoples of the northwestern plains and northern Rockies have cultivated and traded, including corn, beans, squash and sunflowers.
 The garden is a space for nurturing the recovery and continuation of cultural knowledge of food cultivation by Native students and their communities.

 Light cascades into the drum room at MSU's American Indian Hall.